Have you ever thought of making a laptop out of a humble Shoebox and a plastic cake tray? So let’s recycle our throw-out material into ShoeBox Crafts!

 HOLD ON TO YOUR SHOEBOXES!

-Look for a shoebox, medium size, and a plastic cupcake holder, one that holds 12 cupcakes. where you can fit within the shoe box and it sits comfortably.
+Look for a medium-sized shoebox and a plastic cupcake holder, one that holds 12 cupcakes, where you can fit within the shoe box, and it sits comfortably.

 The cupcake holder would be the surface to place the keys within the holes, the numbers, letters, or shapes.
 This will be made clearer once you have started with this project.